landonjw/Fusions/README.md

 - `/fusions (/fusion, /fuse) [pokemon] [sacrifice]`: If GUI is enabled, opens the GUI.
 If GUI is disabled, creates a fusion from Pokemon and Sacrifice arguments.

 ## Permissions:
-- `fusions.command.fusion`: Allows user to use the /fusions command.
+- `fusions.commands.fusion`: Allows user to use the /fusions command.